 Speaking of people we've missed, Hugh Bonneville, Laura Carmichael, Jim Carter, Brendan Coyle, Michelle Dockery, Kevin Doyle, Joanne Froggatt, Matthew Goode, Harry Hadden-Paton, David Haig, Geraldine James, Robert James-Collier, Simon Jones, Allen Leech, Phyllis Logan, Elizabeth McGovern, Sophie McShera, Tuppence Middleton, Stephen Campbell Moore, Lesley Nicol, Kate Phillips, Maggie Smith, Imelda Staunton, and Penelope Wilton are all starring in the film.
 Still no Jessica Brown Findlay, AKA Lady Sybil Crawley, because unlike Game Of Thrones, Downton doesn't dabble in bringing characters back from the dead.

 Yes, Downton Abbey is full of old faces, but they have a decidedly new problem: "The King and Queen are coming to Downton," the Earl of Grantham (Bonneville) remarks in the trailer.

 "A royal luncheon, a parade, and a dinner?" a stunned Mrs. Patmore (Nicol) exclaims.
 "I'm going to have to sit down."

 With the help of the trusty downstairs employees — and the return of Mr. Carson (Carter) — the family readies their already magnificent home for royal guests.
 We don't get to see who plays the King and Queen in the trailer, but if Olivia Colman doesn't somehow find her way into this, I'll be very disappointed.

-Downton Abbey arrives in theatres September 20.
+Downton Abbey arrives in cinemas on 20th September.